FHIR/Gravity-SDOH-Exchange-RI/README.md

 ## Local Testing
 ### Configure
-To configure both apps to use custom Sandbox URLs - set the following system variables:
+To configure the EHR and CP apps to use custom Sandbox URLs - set the following system variables:
 Replace **{APP}** with either `ehr` or `cp`.

 | Variable | Description |